michael105/minilib/doc/minilib.md

                convert int to octal
               return the number of chars written.
                (src/conversions/itooct.c: 4)

+killpg         static int killpg( int pid, int signal );

+               (src/process/killpg.c: 2)

+locale_dummies

+               several dummy definitions,
+              mostly locale related.
+              (locales are not the target of minilib, so define mini_dummies to have code relying on locales running)
+              Quite often some code does only checking for locales, but doesn't rely on them.
+               (include/dummies.h: 9)

 ltodec         int ltodec(long i, char *buf, int prec, char limiter );